-Prerequisite: Accounting 210, 211
+Prerequisite: Accounting 210, 211.

-Corequisite: Accounting 221 Lecture: 3 hours per week
+Corequisite: Accounting 221.

 Development of the basic principles and practices applicable to the general accounting processes; application of these concepts in the fields of cost, income tax, stockholder's equity, funds statements and financial statement analysis including the statement of cash flows.
 In addition, coverage of the conversion cycle, budgeting and the administrative cycle in accounting.
-Emphasis will he on case learning reflecting a user' perspective and on developing team learning and decision-making skills.
+Emphasis will be on case learning reflecting a user' perspective and on developing team learning and decision-making skills.

-22.1 PRINCIPLES OF ACCOUNTING COMPUTER LABORATORY
+221 PRINCIPLES OF ACCOUNTING COMPUTER LABORATORY

-UC(CAN 2), CSU(CAN 2),

-Associate Degree Applicable Prerequisite: Accounting 210, 211
+UC(CAN 2), CSU(CAN 2), Associate Degree Applicable Prerequisite: Accounting 210, 211.

-Corequisite: Accounting 220 Laboratory: 3 hours per week
+Corequisite: Accounting 220.
+Laboratory: 3 hours per week